 Catherine E. Stavely, Esq.

 Catherine E. Stavely, Esq. has been a leader in the field of Elder Law and Disability Rights for over 20 years.
-She brings superior knowledge, skills and a level of compassion that gives her clients peace of mind and a quality of life that they would not otherwise have.
+She brings superior knowledge, skills and a level of compassion that gives her clients peace of mind and a quality of life that they would not otherwise have achieved.

-An active participant in the National Academy of Elder Law Attorneys and the Maryland State Bar Association, she is at the cutting edge of promoting improvements to the legal landscape affecting seniors and those with disabilities.
+An active participant in the National Academy of Elder Law Attorneys, the Academy of Special Needs Planners, and the Maryland State Bar Association, she is on the cutting edge of improvements to the legal landscape affecting seniors and those with disabilities.

-Ms. Stavely is Past President of the Maryland/DC Chapter of the National Academy of Elder Law Attorneys, Past Chair of the Elder Law Section Council of the Maryland State Bar Association, Past Chair of the Commission on Aging for the City of Annapolis, and a past member of the Governor’s Advisory Council on Quality Care at End of Life and of the Academy of Special Needs Planning.
+Ms. Stavely is Past President of the Maryland/DC Chapter of the National Academy of Elder Law Attorneys, Past Chair of the Elder Law Section Council of the Maryland State Bar Association, Past Chair of the Commission on Aging for the City of Annapolis, and a past member of the Governor’s Advisory Council on Quality Care at End of Life.

 Ms. Stavely is an avid sailor and has worked extensively with sailor/fund-raising efforts to benefit hospice care.
 Ms. Stavely opened her solo practice in 1997 after a 25- year career in law enforcement.
 She holds a BA from Western Maryland College, an MS in Forensic Science from George Washington University and a JD from the University of Baltimore.